haskell/haskell-platform/download-website/windows.markdown

 %

 The Windows installer for 2010.2.0.0 Haskell Platform, via BitTorrent.
-Please consider using the torrent to help save bandwidth:
+Please consider using the torrent for a faster download:

 * <a id="download" href="http://hackage.haskell.org/platform/2010.2.0.0/torrents/HaskellPlatform-2010.2.0.0-setup.exe.torrent" onClick="javascript: pageTracker._trackPageview('/downloads/torrent/windows'); ">Torrent for Windows</a>